adammj/ecg-sleep-staging/README.md

 ## Sleep scoring your own data

-Below are all the steps necessary to score sleep on your own ECG data.
+To get this into the hands of others and in use as soon as possible, there is a separate folder structure just for new and future users (verses documenting what was done for the paper, below).

-### data processing
+### Data processing

-While all of the code that was used for everything described in the paper are in the `dataset` directory, the code was originally designed around processing thousands of files in parallel in specific steps (which I found easier to write in MATLAB at the time).
+While all of the code that was used for everything described in the paper are in the `dataset` directory, the code was originally designed around processing thousands of files in parallel in specific steps (which was easier to write in MATLAB at the time).
 To process your own data, you can take it through that same pipeline (either a file at a time or many files simultaneously).
 Or, you can instead just extract your own ECG and filter it (as described in the paper and in the `Data file description` section below).
 Eventually, I will rewrite the pipeline to accommodate the processing of individual files and convert all MATLAB code to Python.
 This code will go in the `data_processing` folder (which currently just has a placeholder file).

-### sleep stage scoring
+### Sleep stage scoring (primary or real-time model)

-I have provided a complete folder for both the `primary` and `real-time` models.
-They are completely self-contained, and, as a consequence, are duplicates of files inside the `network_and_training` folders.
+There is a folder for each model: `primary` and `real-time`.
+They are completely self-contained, and, as a consequence, are almost exact duplicates.
 However, the parameters in the `train_params.json` file are set up to sleep score on individual files right away.
 The code can run with or without a GPU.

 To use either model, just run the following from your python environment: